vince staples on post-punk and why james joyce is like ol' dirty bastard

 Yeah, from Esther and Rudy.
 They like Morrissey and Tupac.

 In your Fader cover shoot, you're wearing a shirt with Robert Smith and Mary Poole on it.
 How do you feel about The Cure?
-Did your neighbours listen to goth stuff too?
+Did your neighbors listen to goth stuff too?

 I like The Cure a little bit.
 I don't feel like I have to like anyone else's music, or it's mean for me to say I don't like it.
 It's not that it's bad, it just wasn't my type of thing.
 The Cure, though, they're kind of abrasive.
 They're having bad days.
 They'll fuck my day up.
 I already got that Joy Division bullshit in my head already; you can't do both.